Drive to the Sahyadris

 After a leisurely breakfast, we did some roadside birding eventually taking a trail that led us into the forest.
 Within the first few hundred meters, we spotted several birds like Golden-fronted Leafbird, Flame-throated, Yellow-browed and Red-whiskered Bulbul, Black Drongo, Western Crowned Warbler, Brown-cheeked Fulvetta and Tickell’s Blue Flycatcher.

 As we ventured deeper into the forest, the canopy became thicker and soon we reached a shallow stream where a mixed flock of Dark-fronted Babbler and White-bellied Blue Flycatchers were spotted in the undergrowth.
 Scanning the canopy also produced an Indian Giant Squirrel curiously watching us from above.
 We went deeper into the forest and after crossing another stream reached an abandoned ancient temple.
-It was already noon and there was hardly any bird activity so we decided to return to our base camp.
-While returning, a Forest wagtail gave us company and kept walking on the trail ahead of us.
+It was already noon and there was hardly any bird activity so we decided to turn back and while returning, a Forest wagtail gave us company and kept walking on the trail ahead of us.

 In the evening we drove to Tambdi Surla, a densely wooded area made famous by the ancient Mahadev Temple.
 A quick round of the temple yielded many bird species like Malabar Pied Hornbills, Shikra, Chestnut-headed Bee-eaters, Bulbuls and an Orange-headed Thrush while a flock of Grey-fronted Green Pigeons lured us into the dense forest on the back side of the temple.
 However, we soon realized that it was almost impenetrable and retraced our steps back to the temple.